Damien Marchesseault: Biography

 During his term as Zanjero of Los Angeles (water steward), Marchesseault and a partner laid wooden water pipes that burst and turned streets into sinkholes.

-Struggling with mounting debts, he slipped into an empty Los Angeles City Hall Council chamber on Jan.
-20, 1868, and shot himself to death.
+Marchesseault killed himself on 20 January 1868, leaving a suicide note to his wife, Mary Clark Marchesseault, stating his motivation was shame from his drinking and gambling debts.

+Legacy

 Marcheassault Street in Los Angeles is named for him.